-The Intensive Care Service is accredited for the training of 3 residents of the Intensive Care Medicine specialty and receives other medical and surgical specialties from the same hospital as part of its training program at the ICU.
-In addition, the Intensive Medicine residents of other centers, both domestic and foreign, are regularly offered for more specific training stays.
+With regard to specialized healthcare training, the Intensive Care Medicine Service is accredited for the training of 3 residents per year in the specialty of Intensive Care Medicine.
+It also hosts residents from other medical and surgical specialties of the hospital who complete part of their training program in the ICU.
+In addition, residents of Intensive Medicine from other centers, both national and foreign, are regularly at the service for more specific training stays.

-Research activity plays an extremely important role, including clinical research in many areas of Intensive Care, which includes hemodynamic monitoring, mechanical ventilation, sepsis, severe infections and critical neurological disorders, among others.
-The research group is composed of a multidisciplinary team composed of doctors, nurses, biologists, microbiologists and epidemiologists, who carry out their own studies and in collaboration with other centers, national and international.
-In addition, participating in international clinical trials allows certain patients to receive new therapies, especially aimed at controlling infection and severe sepsis.
-The results of this scientific activity have allowed the group to consolidate in national and international forums, with the result of publishing in high-impact journals.
+The research activity is developed in multiple areas of Intensive Care Medicine, which includes hemodynamic monitoring, mechanical ventilation, sepsis, serious infections, critical neurological pathology, the neuropsychological and physical sequelae of critical illness and humanization, among others The research groups are made up of a multidisciplinary team of intensivist doctors, nurses, physiotherapists, biologists and data engineers who carry out their own studies and in collaboration with other national and international centres.
+The results of this scientific activity have allowed the consolidation of the group in national and international forums, resulting in publications in high-impact journals that are of great importance in maintaining the quality of care provided by the Service.

 Director of the Critics' Area and the Intensive Care Unit